godotengine/godot-docs/tutorials/shading/shading_reference/canvas_item_shader.rst

 Light built-ins
 ^^^^^^^^^^^^^^^

-The `light` shader runs for each fragment of each light source.
+The `light` processor function runs for each fragment of each light source.

 +-------------------------------------+-------------------------------------------------------------------------------+
 | Built-in                            | Description                                                                   |